 That’s my medium and I’m sticking with it: A Charlie Brown Christmas

-Presently we’re entering the home stretch of the Christmas Feast — a time when even many of those faithfully desiring to keep the feast find themselves getting worn down by Christmas fatigue.
+Presently we’re a short way into the Christmas Feast — a time when even many of those faithfully desiring to keep the feast find themselves getting worn down by Christmas fatigue.
 I can think of at least two sources of this fatigue.
 The first is that celebrating and having a good time are hard work — good work, but work not easy to keep up over the long haul.
 The second is the encroachment of the commercial racket.
 After all, we’ve been bombarded with various and sundry Christmas messages since November 1.
 How much longer can we even think about it?

 The last half century has not produced too many effective fortifications against Christmas fatigue.
 But it has produced one highly improbable one: A Charlie Brown Christmas.